 - All iPhones can shoot high-quality video with optical image stabilisation

-- If you want to shoot and edit on one device, iPads are easiest
+- If you want to shoot and edit on one device, iPads or big screen phones are easiest

 - You may need accessories like tripod clamps and microphones